 There are apps for every skill level, every budget, and (virtually) every genre of music you wish to create.
 Try your hand at shiny pop songs, complex breakcore, or even string-heavy cinematic scores.

-Today we won’t focus on individual instruments, but all-in-one workstations, playthings, and musical tools to get the job done.
+We won’t focus on individual instruments here, but rather all-in-one workstations, playthings, and musical tools.

-Auxy is free to download, with $5 monthly subscription to unlock additional instruments, thousands of samples, and the ability to import your own sounds.
-There’s more than enough here to keep you happy for a few weeks while you figure out how to use the app before you open your wallet.
+Auxy is free to download, with a $4.99 monthly subscription to unlock additional instruments, thousands of samples, and the ability to import your own sounds.
+There’s more than enough here to keep you happy for a few weeks before you open your wallet.

 Download: Auxy (Free, subscription available)

 Some music maker apps aim to provide every possible feature.
 Figure takes another approach, aiming to be a simple musical plaything that can get you surprisingly good results.
 Limitations and constraints can help make you more creative—Figure is the proof.